DMC DeLorean: Suspension and wheels

 When the DeLorean first arrived in the US, the car had a higher-than-expected wheel gap in the front suspension.
-Some people have cited a last-minute change in US bumper height requirements led DMC to raise the vehicle just prior to delivery; however, this is not true.
+Due to the various bumper regulation changes throughout the 1970s and early 1980s, some attributed the nose-high look being related to a last-minute change in US bumper height requirements however, this is not true.
+The nose-high appearance is a result of poor quality springs.
 Despite having significantly less weight in the front, the front and rear springs had the same spring rate and used lower-quality steel, which resulted in the nose-high look.

 Steering is rack and pinion, with an overall steering ratio of 14.9:1, giving 2.65 turns lock-to-lock and a 35 ft curb-to-curb turning circle.
 DeLoreans are equipped with cast alloy wheels, that are staggered in dimension, matching the car's wedge-shape, measuring 14 in in diameter by 6 in wide on the front and 15 in in diameter by 8 in wide on the rear.
 These were fitted with 195/60-14 (front) and 235/60-15 (rear) Goodyear NCT steel-belted radial tires.
-The DeLorean is a rear-engine vehicle with a 35%–65% front–rear weight distribution.

 The DeLorean features power-assisted disc brakes on all wheels, with 10 in rotors in front and 10.5 in in the rear.